Faculty

 BIO

-David Jacobson is a Professor of Sociology in the Department of Sociology and Interdisciplinary Social Sciences at the University of South Florida.
-He has been Visiting Fellow at Sciences Po (CERI and CEVIPOF), Visiting Professor at the University of Milan and he was the 2017-2018 Fulbright Research Fellow, at PRIO (Peace Research Institute of Oslo), among other institutions.
-Born in South Africa, he received his training at Princeton University (PhD), the London School of Economics (MSc) and the Hebrew University (BA).
+David Jacobson is Professor of Sociology at the University of South Florida.
+He is presently a Visiting Fellow at CEVIPOF, Sciences Po, Paris.
+He has been the 2017-2018 Fulbright Research Fellow at PRIO (Peace Research Institute of Oslo), Visiting Fellow at Sciences Po (CERI), and Visiting Professor at the University of Milan, among other institutions.
+He received his graduate training at Princeton University (PhD) and the London School of Economics (MSc).

-His latest book, with Manlio Cinalli at the University of Milan, Citizenship: The Third Revolution, has just been published with Oxford University Press, in September 2023.
+His latest book, with Manlio Cinalli at the University of Milan, "Citizenship: The Third Revolution," has just been published with Oxford University Press.
 The book is the inaugural monograph in the new Oxford Studies on Migration and Citizenship.

-His prior book (monograph) was, Of Virgins and Martyrs: Woman's Status in Global Conflict, Johns Hopkins University Press, 2014.
-Professor Jacobson is also the author of, among other works, Rights Across Borders: Immigration and the Decline of Citizenship (JHUP), a core text on the debate on postnationalism and citizenship.
+His prior book (monograph) was, "Of Virgins and Martyrs: Woman's Status in Global Conflict," Johns Hopkins University Press, 2014.
+Professor Jacobson is also the author of, among other works, "Rights Across Borders: Immigration and the Decline of Citizenship" (JHUP), a core text on the debate on postnationalism and citizenship.
 He also authored Place and Belonging in America (JHUP).

 A political sociologist, his two main areas of research are on citizenship and on civic violence.
 Under those rubrics he has worked on human rights; immigration; refugees; religion and conflict; civil conflict and war; borders and global seams; and woman's status in global conflict.
-Geographically, his work has covered the United States, Europe and West Africa.
+Geographically, he work has covered the United States, Europe and West Africa.
 He has directed surveys and research teams in Western Europe, West Africa and in Southeast Asia.

 Other, ongoing projects include a study, with colleagues at the University of Oslo and NTNU, in the disciplines of archaeology, osteology, philology and sociology, on Viking violence; and research, with collaborators at the University of South Florida, on the trajectories of ESG and its relationship to human rights.